How do I plant an environmentally friendly garden?

 In the great majority of cases, autumn housekeeping of beds is not necessary, or even desirable.
 So don’t remove dead leaves and dried stems: these will provide a home for a multitude of beneficial organisms over the winter.

 The seeds and fruit that remain on plants at the end of the season are also an important food source for birds.
-Sometimes doing nothing is the right thing to do.
+Sometimes doing less is the right thing to do.

 Read up on the subject: